About the Logo

 The Capital Equestrian Logo is a real talking point.
 Not only is it synonymous with Kim's beautiful equine sculpture across the world and the KM diamonds can be found on all of her original work but, it has quite deep and meaningful ties for Kim too.

-A horse skull to denote the equine element as well as stress the importance of anatomy in her work (and to satisfy her macabre tendencies)
+A horse skull to denote the equine element, stress the importance of anatomy in her work and to satisfy her macabre tendencies,

 The Juniper boughs to represent her present and future as she married into clan Murray.